kn-lim/dreamingway-bot/README.md

 ## AWS Setup

-1. Create a Lambda function on AWS.
+1. Create a Lambda endpoint function on AWS.
     - For the `Runtime`, select `Provide your own bootstrap on Amazon Linux 2` under `Custom runtime`.
     - For the `Architecture`, select `x86_64`.
     - Under `Advanced Settings`, select: